 11.1.
-The operating organization carrying out site well logging work should ensure that one or more suitably trained workers are present when operations involving well logging sources are being carried out.
-If neither none of these workers is a radiation protection officer (see paras 2.40-2.43), they should be able to obtain the support at any time from a radiation protection officer who is able to travel to the site of operation at short notice, for example to supervise the recovery of a source.
+The operating organization performing on-site well logging work should ensure that one or more suitably trained workers are present when operations involving well logging sources are being conducted.
+If none of these workers is a radiation protection officer (see paras 2.39-2.42), they should be able to obtain support at any time from a radiation protection officer who is able to travel to the site of operation at short notice, for example to supervise the recovery of a source.